-Here’s an example: let’s say you purchased a postcard autographed by Michelle Williams the actor, but it turns out that it was actually signed by Michelle Williams the singer.
+Here’s an example: let’s say you purchased a postcard autographed by Michelle Williams, the actor, but it turns out Michelle Williams, the singer, signed it.
 In this case, you can argue that the contract is null and void as it is based on faulty terms.
-However, should you decide to keep the postcard (since you are also a fan of the singer), the contract is voidable, despite the mistake.
+However, the contract is voidable, despite the mistake, should you decide to keep the postcard (since you are also a fan of the singer).

 Contracts may be considered null and void for various reasons.
-Most likely it is because they miss one or more elements of legally-binding contracts listed above.
-A contract could be null or void if it includes:
+They most likely miss one or more elements of the legally-binding contracts listed above.
+A contract could be null or void if it includes the following:

 - Withheld or misrepresented information (fraud)

 - A breach of contract